wamwiki/wamwiki.github.io/content/en/docs/Multivariate/_index.md

 \end{bmatrix}
 \sim N(\mathbf{0},\mathbf{\Sigma} \otimes \mathbf{I}) $$

 The Kronecker product $\otimes$ of $\mathbf{G}$ with the relatedness matrix $\mathbf{A}$ accounts for the expected similarity in additive genetic values among individuals.
 Residual environmental effects are assumed to be independently distributed, which is denoted by the identity matrix $\mathbf{I}$.
-There are, of course, many further directions to take the model.
+There are, of course, many further directions to take the model, such as the inclusion of additional fixed and random effects.

 ___